droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 ## What Ada is Doing

-OK, we've got some knowledge about inheritance is used.
-How do we use this to structure curriculum?
+The instructional team at Ada has been unhappy with our approach to inheritance for a while now, but haven't quite known what to do about it.
+Now that we've done some research and formalized our engineering and pedagogical intuition, here's the approach we've come up with:

+- Simple examples and accessible metaphors are fine for [introducing syntax and semantics](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/02-intermediate-ruby/object-inheritance.md), though as Reges and Stepp demonstrate they don't have to be completely unrealistic.
+- Common idioms like abstract classes and the template method pattern should be introduced as soon as the basic syntax is understood. **TODO CURRICULUM LINK**
-- Students' first exposure to inheritance should be through extending an existing superclass.
-This matches the way inheritance is used in the real world, and makes the benefits (not having to re-write a bunch of code) immediately clear.
+- Students' first serious inheritance project should involve extending an existing superclass.
+  - This matches the way inheritance is used in the real world, and makes the benefits (not having to re-write a bunch of code) immediately clear.
-- It's OK to use toy hierarchies (e.g. animal/dog/cat) to introduce the syntax, but the lesson should move on to
+  - Instructors would provide the following scaffolding:
+    - Superclass implementation
+    - Driver code demonstrating polymorphism
+    - Another subclass, to model the inheritance mechanism
+    - Possibly a test suite or test stubs
+- If time permits, a second inheritance project would focus on design, and have students build both the superclass and subclasses, as well as driver code.

+At Ada, the first inheritance project takes the form of [OO Ride Share](https://github.com/AdaGold/oo-ride-share/).
+Students are asked to load information about drivers, passengers and trips from CSV files; we provide a `CsvRecord` superclass and `Passenger` and `Trip` subclasses pre-built.
+We feel this problem is complex enough to justify inheritance but simple enough to spin up on quickly.
+It also mimics the way ActiveRecord is used in Rails, which will hopefully lead to more comfort and deeper understanding once we get into our Rails unit.

+The second project is still in the planning phase, but the idea is a command-line app that integrates with the [Slack API](https://api.slack.com/).
+After an in-class design activity students will implement a `Recipient` superclass that handles most of the API interaction, and `User` and `Channel` subclasses that fill in the details.
+They will also build a driver class that interacts with the user, demonstrating the power of polymorphism.
+We don't have the project write-up finished yet, but there is a [prototype of the end product](https://github.com/droberts-ada/c11-week6-project).

+We've spent a lot of time thinking about this fresh approach to teaching inheritance, and I'm excited to see the results.
+Watch this space for an update in a couple months as we conclude our Intro to Ruby unit and move into Rails.